 Thinking of the reconciliation difficulty that Harari describes, but in Graves/Spiral Dynamics [G/SD] terms, it’s looking at development in the dynamic tension between ‘individual freedom‘ (Orange [ER] modernist/merit values) and ‘equality‘ (Green [FS] pluralist/justice values).
 Interesting that the novels Harari enlists are commentaries on the two chief Blue [DQ] expressions of the modernist/rationalist Orange [ER] worldview, e.g., Capitalism and Communism.
 Harari’s illustration breaks down in that it fails to include post-Orange-informed ‘equality conventions/models.’

-Clare Graves, et al., argue that (along with others) this dynamic tension creates what I’m here calling developmental gyrations: the dynamism that affords onward movement of human existence/evolution.
+Clare Graves, et al., argue that this dynamic tension (along with others) creates what I’m here calling developmental gyrations: a dynamism that affords onward movement of human existence/evolution.

 a rapid movement in a circle or spiral; a whirling motion.